therealgambit/motd/README.md

 The MOTD includes sections for system information, Docker containers and now shows UFW status with a list of active rules when available.
+UFW rules are grouped by port and action for a more compact view.